-- 7.4.1 Upon receipt of an Atypical Finding in relation to an A Sample, UKAD shall proceed in accordance with ISRM Article 5.2 and this Article 7.4. - 7.4.2 7.3.1 Where a laboratory reports the presence in a Sample of a Prohibited Substance or its Marker Markers or Metabolites as an Atypical Finding, UKAD (using Independent Reviewers as it deems appropriate) will conduct a review to determine whether: - (a) whether the presence of the Prohibited Substance or its Marker or Metabolite in the Athlete's Sample is consistent with a valid and applicable TUE held by the Athlete (or which could be referred to the alternatively whether the Athlete should be invited to apply for
+- 7.4.1 Upon receipt of an Atypical Finding in relation to an A Sample, UKAD shall proceed in accordance with ISRM Article 5.2 and this Article 7.4. - 7.4.2 The state of a laboratory reports the presence in a Sample of a Prohibited Substance or its Marker_Markers or Metabolites as an Atypical Finding, UKAD (using Independent Reviewers as it deems appropriate) will conduct a review to determine whether: - (a) whether the presence of the Prohibited Substance or its Marker or Metabolite in the Athlete's Sample is consistent with a valid and applicable TUE held by the Athlete (or which could be referred to the alternatively whether the Athlete should be invited to apply for

 - a retroactive TUE procedure in accordance with Articles 4.2.5 and 4.2.6, if they have not applied already); or - (b) whether there has been any apparent departure from the International Standard for Testing and Investigations or from the International Standard for Laboratories ISTI or the ISL that caused the Atypical Finding; or - (c) whether it is apparent that the Atypical Finding was caused by an ingestion of the Prohibited Substance by a permitted route. - 7.3.2 If it is determined pursuant to Article 7.3.17.4.2 either that the Atypical Finding is consistent with a valid and applicable TUE held by the Athlete (or with a including any retroactive TUE), or that there has been an apparent departure from either the International Standard for Testing and Investigations or the International Standard for Laboratories ISTI or the ISL that caused the Atypical Finding, then that it is apparent that the Prohibited Substance was ingested by a permitted route, UKAD shall advise the Athlete and each Interested Party of that fact.
 UKAD, and shall take no further action in relation to such Atypical Finding. - 7.3.3 If it is determined pursuant to Article 7.3.17.4.2 that there is neither a valid and applicable TUE with which the Atypical Finding is consistent, nor a departure from either the International Standard for Testing and Investigations or the International Standard for Laboratories ISTI or the ISL that caused the Atypical Finding, then UKAD mayand it is not apparent that the Prohibited Substance was ingested by a permitted route, UKAD will conduct any necessary follow-up investigation, including directing any further Testing that may be required. - 7.3.4 The results of the investigation shall be referred to one or more Independent Reviewers, as appropriate.
-If the Independent Reviewer(s) conclude(s) that the Atypical Finding should be considered an Adverse Analytical Finding, such that there is a case to answer under Article 2, UKAD shall send the Athlete a Notice of Charge in accordance with Article 7.7. - 7.3.5 Pending the outcome of the investigation, the Atypical Finding shallwill be kept confidential, save that: - (a) if itUKAD determines that the B Sample should be analysed as part of the investigation, UKADit shall notify the Athlete in accordance with Article 7.7.1 7.8.1 (e), and such notice shall additionally include a description of the Atypical Finding and specify the Athlete's right to request copies of the A and B Sample laboratory documentation packages; and - (b) if requested by the NGB, or by an International Federation or Major Event Organisation or a sports organisation that is about to select Athletes to participate in an International Event, UKAD may confirm that the Athlete has a pending Atypical Finding, after informing the Athlete; and - (c) if the Atypical Finding is, in the opinion of qualified medical or expert personnel, likely to be connected to a serious pathology that requires urgent medical attention, UKAD may inform the Athlete of the Atypical Finding.
+If the Independent Reviewer(s) conclude(s) that the Atypical Finding should be considered an Adverse Analytical Finding, such that there is a case to answer under Article 2, UKAD shall send the Athlete a Notice of Charge in accordance with Article 7.7. - 7.3.5 Pending the outcome of the investigation, the Atypical Finding shallwill be kept confidential, save that:

+- (b) if requested by the NGB, or by an International Federation or Major Event Organisation or a sports organisation that is about to select Athletes to participate in an International Event, UKAD may confirm that the Athlete has a pending Atypical Finding, after informing the Athlete, and - (c) if the Atypical Finding is, in the opinion of qualified medical or expert personnel, likely to be connected to a serious pathology that requires urgent medical attention, UKAD may inform the Athlete of the Atypical Finding.